anuj1995/team-dragora-p1/README.md

 We built a Random Forest classifier which achieves an accuracy of 99.0077%.

+Please refer to the Wiki for more details on our approach.

 ## Getting Started

 The following instructions will assist you get this project running on your local machine for developing and testing purpose.